jonlighthall/config/linux/readme.md

 ln -s ~/config/linux/.bash_profile .bash_profile
 ln -s ~/config/linux/.bash_aliases_<local> .bash_aliases
 ```
+The file `.bashrc` is loaded directly by `.bash_profile` but may still need to be linked to the home directory for system use.
+The `.bash_aliases` files are used for site-specific settings.

 Use the following commands to create symbolic links in the `/home/lighthall/bin` directory
 ```bash